 Click one of the links above to explore a specific subject area or read our most recent posts, as shown below.

-Bioelectric Neuromodulation: Vagal Nerve Stimulation Vagal nerve stimulation (VNS) is a form of bioelectric neuromodulation, a way of stimulating the…
+Bioelectric Neuromodulation: Vagus Nerve Stimulation Vagus nerve stimulation (VNS) is a form of bioelectric neuromodulation, a way of stimulating the…

 Mood Disorders and Regulation